Back To Search Results

 Mechanism of Action

-The transthyretin (TTR) protein is one of several proteins normally found in human plasma.
-Structurally consisting of a heterodimer surrounded by monomers, TTR functions to transport both thyroxine and retinol-binding protein (RBP) to retinol in healthy individuals.[4][5]
-In patients affected by hATTR, a heterogeneous mutation in the TTR gene results in abnormal extracellular deposition of TTR proteins in various organ systems, negatively affecting their typical functions.
-These predominantly include the lung, eyes, heart, kidney, and nerves.[1][6]
-Such deposition consequently results in a classic polyneuropathy of hATTR, which clinicians may employ inotersen to treat.
+Structurally consisting of a heterodimer surrounded by monomers, the transthyretin protein (TTR) transports both thyroxine and retinol-binding protein (RBP) to retinol in the plasma of healthy individuals.[4][5]
+In patients affected by hATTR, a heterogeneous mutation in TTR results in abnormal extracellular deposition of TTR in various organ systems, negatively affecting their typical functions.
+These organ systems include the lungs, eyes, heart, kidneys, and nerves.[1][6]
+This deposition consequently results in a polyneuropathy characteristic of hATTR, which clinicians may administer inotersen to treat.

-Currently, medications for managing hATTR and its multi-organ manifestations are limited to antisense oligonucleotide therapeutics, RNA interference therapeutics, orthotopic liver transplant (OLT), and emerging therapies such as immunotherapy.
-Similarly, other medications sometimes used for the disease include kinetic stabilizer natural products, including curcumin and xanthones, FDA-approved molecules, such as tolcapone and diflunisal, and their iodo-derivatives.
+Interventions for managing hATTR and its multi-organ manifestations are currently limited to antisense oligonucleotide therapeutics, RNA interference therapeutics, orthotopic liver transplant (OLT), and emerging therapies such as immunotherapy.
+Other medications that may be administered to treat hATTR include kinetic stabilizer natural products (eg, curcumin, xanthones), FDA-approved molecules (eg, tolcapone, diflunisal), and their iodo-derivatives.

-This process, in turn, reduces circulating TTR, alleviating the neuropathic symptoms of patients suffering from the disease.
-Due to its non-specificity to TTR mRNA, inotersen targets both wild-type and mutant TTR, reducing all circulating and deposited TTR proteins.
-Therefore, inotersen therapy may theoretically be accompanied by defective retinol transport, which can be mitigated by vitamin A (retinol) supplementation.[8]
+This process reduces circulating TTR levels, alleviating the neuropathic symptoms of the disease.
+Due to its non-specificity to TTR mRNA, inotersen targets both wild-type and mutant TTR, reducing the circulating and deposited TTR proteins.
+Therefore, inotersen therapy may theoretically impair retinol transport, which can be mitigated by vitamin A (retinol) supplementation.[8]

-In a 15-month randomized, double-blind, placebo-controlled, phase 3 trial in 112 adults with stage 1 or stage 2 hATTR polyneuropathy receiving inotersen, Benson et al. demonstrated an improved disease course and quality of life in those receiving the drug.
-It should be noted that 6% of the patients in the study developed either thrombocytopenia or glomerulonephritis, one of which died as a result of grade 4 thrombocytopenia.
-All other patients with either complication were given close monitoring to ensure survival.[9]
+Benson et al conducted a 15-month randomized, double-blind, placebo-controlled, phase 3 trial involving 112 adults with stage 1 or stage 2 hATTR polyneuropathy receiving inotersen; these patients demonstrated an improved disease course and quality of life.
+Six percent of the patients in the study developed thrombocytopenia or glomerulonephritis; 1 patient died due to complications of grade 4 thrombocytopenia.
+All other patients who developed adverse reactions were monitored closely to ensure survival.[9]

-Additionally, in a continuation of the 15-month trial, Brannagan et al. further demonstrated the effectiveness of inotersen in reducing the progression of the deleterious consequences of hATTR polyneuropathy.
-Notably, the authors reported the relative safety of inotersen in patients with up to 5 years of continuous use.
-Further, the authors noted in order to ensure the relatively safe use of inotersen, healthcare providers should administer routine platelet and renal monitoring to mitigate the potential risk of severe thrombocytopenia and glomerulonephritis in patients undergoing inotersen therapy long term.
-[10]
+During a continuation of the 15-month trial, Brannagan et al further demonstrated the effectiveness of inotersen in reducing the progression of the deleterious consequences of hATTR polyneuropathy.
+The authors reported the relative safety of inotersen for up to 5 years of uninterrupted therapy.
+However, to ensure the relative safety of inotersen treatment, the authors recommend that providers closely monitor platelet levels and renal function to mitigate the potential risk of severe thrombocytopenia and glomerulonephritis in patients undergoing long-term inotersen therapy.[10]

 Administration